kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 ## Design

-Try to see if I can make the XML entries precisely reflect respective API tranlation specifications; for example, if a query parameter must be fist, capture this in the XML.
+Make the XML entries "precisely" (at least do a 'first darft') reflect the respective API tranlation service's pecifications.
+In  the process, try to:

 - Better understand how to design XML.
 - Understand requirements of each translation service in terms of what is required for each api call.
 - What is common across services, what differs and how?
+- Make code driven by the xml settings as unintelligent as possible.

 ### Examples